Essential Oils For Candle Making: A Step-by-Step Guide to Making Your Own Candles

 7. Clary Sage Essential Oil Candles

 Clary sage oil has a lovely scent.
 Clary sage can help you relax instantly with its soothing aroma.
-It has stress-relieving properties and can help with depression as well.

 8. Eucalyptus Essential Oil Candles